mattlianje/etl4s/docs/trace.md

 # Pipeline Tracing with `Trace`

-Transform your nodes from blind boxes into aware, living components.
-With `Trace`, nodes can access their execution context, react to upstream problems, and adapt their behavior dynamically.
+Build aware, living components with `Trace`.
+Nodes can access their execution context, react to upstream problems, and adapt their behavior dynamically.

 **Trace information is collected during all runs.** Use `runTraced` methods to get the full execution details.